dgoekmen/dgoekmen.github.io/_includes/05-emphasis.md

 * learnt how to play the piano

-* taken supervision from Ataç İmamoğlu and Cemal Yalabık
+* taken supervision from A. İmamoğlu, J. P. Home and M. C. Yalabık

 * learnt German

-* reduced my lack of sophistication on the message of quantum mechanics.
+* reduced my lack of sophistication on the message of quantum mechanics,

+* and made a few friends.